rithms/ItemSets.net/README.md

 ### Express.js

-##### Download Express.js
+##### Install
 ```bash
 npm install -g express
 ```

 ### Node Modules
-In the ItemSets.net directory install all the node_module dependencies by running:
+In the **ItemSets.net** repository root directory install all the node_module dependencies by running:

 ###### OSX and Ubuntu:
 ```bash
 npm install
 ```
+Other dependencies, such as AngularJS, Bootstrap, jQuery, etc. are downloaded via a CDN, so you don't have to worry about them.

 ### Run Server
 ###### OSX: